openvinotoolkit/openvino_notebooks/notebooks/238-deeployd-if/README.md

 ## Notebook Contents

-This notebook demonstrates how to convert and run DeepFloyd IF models using OpenVINO.
+This folder contains two notebooks that show how to convert, run and optimize models using OpenVINO.

-The notebook contains the following steps:
+The [first notebook](238-deep-floyd-if.ipynb) is about the conversion to IR and consists of following steps:
 1. Convert PyTorch models to OpenVINO IR format, using model conversion API.
 2. Run DeepFloyd IF pipeline with OpenVINO.